-- Main meeting is every Wednesday at 3:30 p.m. except for the first Wednesday of the month at 4:30 p.m. - Each of the subcommittee meeting times varies per quarter and is based on the availability of the committee members.
+- Main meeting is every Wednesday at 4:00 p.m. except for breaks and the First Week, Dead Week, and Finals Week of the quarter. - Each of the subcommittee meeting times varies per quarter and is based on the availability of the committee members.
 Each committee must meet at least 3 times a month except for breaks and the First Week, Dead Week, and Finals Week of the quarter.